tonybutzer/et/docs/source/01project_charter.md

 ## Communication plan:
 - this includes details about how each person involved will be kept informed about progress, changes, etc. (Here’s how to create a communication plan)

+1. Weekly Meetings at least during incubation
+2. ET PANGEO website - records details - like an engineering notebook
+	- promotes wider collaboration
+	- saves on keystrokes
+3. more to be defined ....